cncf-hacks/phoenix/README.md

 npm install
 ```

-4. Create a `.env` file in the root directory and add your OpenAI API key:
+4. Create a `.env` file in the root directory and add your OpenAI API key and endpoint:

 ```sh
 OPENAI_API_KEY=your_api_key_here